By Antonella Delfino

 - Take the dough out of the refrigerator.
 On a floured table, roll the dough with a rolling pin to form a circle.
 Line the bottom of a round baking pan.

-- Mix the eggs, leeks and cheese and add more salt and pepper if necessary.
-Pour the mixture over the in the pan and bake for 35 minutes, until the surface is golden and the dough is cooked.
+- Stir in the leeks and cheese and add more salt and pepper if necessary.
+Pour the mixture in the pan and bake for 35 minutes, until the surface is golden and the dough is cooked.